uym2/wLogDate/README.md

    conda install -c uym2 wlogdate
 ```

-### From source code
+### Install rom source code
-1. Eeither
+1. Download the code.
-	* clone the repository to your machine
+	* Either clone the repository to your machine

 	```bash
 	   git clone https://github.com/uym2/wLogDate.git
 	```

-	* or simply download [this zip file](https://github.com/uym2/wLogDate/archive/master.zip) to your machine.
+	* or simply download [this zip file](https://github.com/uym2/wLogDate/archive/master.zip) to your machine and unzip it in your preferred destination.
 2. To install, go to the wLogDate folder.
 	* If you have ```pip```, use
 	```bash